justJackjon/local-machine-config/README.md

 > [!WARNING]
 > Piping content from the internet into your shell can be dangerous.
 It is recommended that you inspect the script's contents before running it.
 You can do this by visiting the script's URL in your browser: [https://raw.githubusercontent.com/justjackjon/local-machine-config/main/install.sh](https://raw.githubusercontent.com/justjackjon/local-machine-config/main/install.sh)

+## Post-Installation

+After the main playbook has finished, you will need to start a new shell session (or run `source ~/.bashrc`) for all changes to take effect.
+This is especially important for interacting with services like GitHub, as the `ssh-agent` will only be started in new shell sessions.

 ## Features

 - **Cross-Platform Configuration:** Supports Debian-based Linux, macOS, and Windows (via MSYS2/Chocolatey and WSL).